ripfire44/bsgutils/readme.md

 #### <code>addScript(*url*)</code>

-This service utility will append a script with the URL, `url`,  to the `head` and return a promise that will resolve once loaded.
+This service utility will append a script with the URL, `url`, or an array of scripts URLs to the `head` and return a promise that will resolve once loaded.

 ### Example